 That was the beginning of the caregiving phase of our middle-aged lives: recognizing the problem; making the tough choices for our father about driving, financial independence, and assisted living; learning how to “parent” our parent; and shepherding him through the years of decline as the father we knew disappeared before our eyes.

 One of the most important lessons I’ve learned is not to argue about what’s true.
 You’ve got to join your loved ones in their new reality.
-Brenda Leppington wrote a story about that for the most recent Chicken Soup for the Soul book.
+Brenda Leppington wrote a story about that for Chicken Soup for the Soul.

 Her mother first exhibited memory problems in her early 80s, and as her mobility worsened too, the family decided to move her into a nursing home where she would receive the care she needed.